klitos-giannak/IOTCommander-server-esp32-micropython/README.md

 3. Make the necessary changes to [commands_config.json](commands_config.json).
 Here is your IOTCommander configuration.
 Configure your IOT's commands based on the functionality you need.
 4. Make the necessary changes to [executables.py](executables.py) according to your commands_config.json.
 The functions mentioned inside the config file need to exist inside the executables file.
 Inside these functions call your special IOT functionality

 At this point you should be done.
 Power up your ESP32 and give it a moment to boot.
-If you haven't done already, download [Google Play](https://play.google.com/store/apps/details?id=mobi.duckseason.iotcommander), make sure your phone is on the same network as your IOT and open the app.
-Your IOT should appear within the app and it will advertise it's functionality.
+If you haven't done already, download [the IOT Commander client app](https://play.google.com/store/apps/details?id=mobi.duckseason.iotcommander), make sure your phone is on the same network as your microcontroller and open the client app.
+Your device should appear within the app and it will advertise it's functionality.